oliwright1994/Boomtown/server/REAME.md

 - How the GraphQL schema dictates the form and input or query must take.

-- How to use the try and catch clauses to handle errors correctly, without crashing you program.
+- How to use the try and catch clauses to handle errors correctly, returning useful error messages  without crashing the app.

 - How to go about refactoring completely baffling code.